cosmos/gaia/docs/governance/submitting.md

+---
+order: 4
+---

 # Submitting a Governance Proposal

-## WARNING: This process is in active development and has not been thoroughly tested.
-Consider discussing this process with the [Cosmos governance working group (GWG)](https://t.me/hubgov) before using it to submit a proposal.

 If you have a final draft of your proposal ready to submit, you may want to push your proposal live on the testnet first.
 These are the three primary steps to getting your proposal live on-chain.